doughensel/loa/README.md

 'Law of Attraction', 'The Secret', 'Think and Grow Rich', whatever you may subscribe to ... there's a lot of study out there on tips and tricks you can do to help optimize your life.

 In these studies, some common themes start to pop up.
 The purpose behind 'LoA' is to create a web tool that will allow for anyone to pick and choose from a variety of modules.
-Then, use these to hopefully to the benefit in their own lives.
+Then, hopefully, use these to the benefit in their own lives.

 ## Modules
 ### Focus